 Expectations of ‘analysis’ were also individual and subjective according to the subject.
 One lecturer commented that “even when it says ‘analyse’, I don’t mind their answer whether it comes in bullet point form provided the content is correct, I don’t require continuous prose”.
 However, in direct response another lecturer commented “Ah you see I’m strict about that sort of thing I do expect students to attempt prose”.
 And yet, in materials design, a student analysis would be based on calculations, “and there are valuations based on performance characteristics… you’ve done all this analysis you’ve checked the various graphs how do they match up?
 What is the efficiency?”

 With all these cases, the language and terminology was inextricably linked with the specific subject it was used in (cf. Author & Author, 2016).
 Each subject appropriated and understood each term uniquely.
 None of these unique appropriations could be conveyed by an online glossary, or by a centralised unit delivering introductory classes of the same nature to each group of students.
 Inevitably, such glossaries and introductory classes have to be based in the view that language can be abstracted and taught outside of its context of use.
-This in turn helps universities believe they are delivering support that can be made generic, is replicable, and can meet the tenets of virtualisation, fiscalisation and massification (McCarthy, 2009), but as the above data shows, such support is not possible given the inherently individual and subjective nature of the language here.
+This in turn helps universities believe they are delivering support that can be made generic, is replicable, and can mean that specialist knowledge is not required for any of the massification (Thornton, 2017) and that little support is needed for the virtualization, both of which enable bottom line fiscalization (McCarthy, 2009).
+Yet, as the above data shows, arguments that neoliberalism relies on to underpin such support are invalid given the inherently individual and subjective nature of the language here.

-In addition, assessment types were also individual and subjective, a ‘report’ would differ depending on the subject being written about, for one lecturer, “a business report…. differs from an academic report…a business report is less obsessed with in-line citations, more focused on identifying and communicating implications and next steps.”
+What is more, in our data we see many examples of assessment types being also individual and subjective.
+For example, a ‘report’ would differ depending on the subject being written about, for one lecturer, “a business report…. differs from an academic report…a business report is less obsessed with in-line citations, more focused on identifying and communicating implications and next steps.”
 In contrast, for another lecturer, “a report is a collection of various aspects of the project which is going to be put together as a formal document and sent back to somebody who is of fairly high level” but that for the students ‘report’ “just means it’s a coursework… not necessarily a report in the way I’m talking about.”
 Also, for another lecturer, students would be required to write a ‘technical report’, and a “technical report is not an academic report it is an industrial-based technical report.
 There is no literature review… very practical based… go through all different tests to evaluate the material and properties and they have to write a report to tell me what the material is made of.”
 Thus, online and virtual webpages would not be able to convey the exact requirements or nature of what a report is for all subjects if they were to acknowledge this individual and subjective nature.